 For drugs and biologics, unless subject to specific exemptions, an investigational new drug application (IND) must be submitted to obtain FDA clearance prior to engaging in clinical research.
-Such submissions typically include extensive preclinical data, information on chemistry, manufacturing and controls, prior human data and the proposed protocol(s).
+Such submissions typically include extensive pre-clinical data, information on chemistry, manufacturing and controls, prior human data and the proposed protocol(s).
 The FDA has 30 days either to allow the clinical study to proceed or to impose a clinical hold until outstanding issues are resolved.
 Similar rules apply to medical device research and, depending upon the risk posed by the device, a device study may require the submission of an investigational device exemption (IDE) prior to initiating clinical research.
-Non-significant risk device studies may be conducted with just Institutional Review Board (IRB)/Ethics Committee approval.
+Nonsignificant risk device studies may be conducted with just Institutional Review Board (IRB)/Ethics Committee approval.
 The FDA maintains an array of good clinical practice regulations governing clinical research, including study sponsor, IRB, and investigator responsibilities.

-2.2 Procedure for Securing Authorisation

-As noted, in addition to obtaining approval to proceed with clinical research by filing an IND or IDE, as appropriate, virtually all studies must be reviewed by one or more IRBs prior to initiation.
+2.2 Procedure for Securing Authorisation to Undertake a Clinical Trial ally all studies must be reviewed by one or more IRBs prior to initiation.
 FDA regulations specify the requirements applicable to the composition and activities of IRBs.